-Jamie will contact you closer to the time to arrange three play visits for you and your child.
-The first will be 1 hour long and you will be required to stay the whole hour.
+We will contact you closer to the time to arrange three play visits for you and your child.
+The first visit will be 1 hour long and you will be required to stay the whole hour.
 The second and third play visits will depend on the child and how well the first visit went, but tend to last 2 two hours.
 You may also be required to stay for a short while once your child has started the settling in process to support him or her.

 If you have decided that Alban is the place you would like to start your child’s education, we recommend that you download the application form from the website and return it to us with an original copy of your child’s birth certificate.
 This will secure your child’s place with us.
 We do not require a deposit.

-Your child can start after they turn 2 (In term time).
+Your child can start after they turn 2 (in term time).

 No, all we ask is that you provide all the nappies, wipes and nappy bags for your child.
-Staff are qualified and have an up to date DBS certificates.
+Staff are qualified and have up to date DBS certificates.
 No student or volunteer will change nappies.

-If your child is born between 31st December – 31st March (Spring Term) they receive funding in the summer term
+If your child is born between 31st December – 31st March (Spring Term) they receive funding in the summer term.

-If your child is born between 1st April – 31st August (Summer Term) they receive funding in the Autumn term
+If your child is born between 1st April – 31st August (Summer Term) they receive funding in the Autumn term.

-If your child is born between 1st September – 31st December (Autumn Term) they receive funding in the Spring term
+If your child is born between 1st September – 31st December (Autumn Term) they receive funding in the Spring term.

 We have limited places for two year olds who have funding already in place.

 The keyworker system is in place to ensure that children have the opportunity to make special bonds.
 The keyworker selection is based on information that is provided by the parents in the 'All About Me' booklets.
 The responsibilities of the keyworker will be to support the child and the parents during the settling in process.
-This may be greeting the child at the door, to ensure a familiar face is there or arranging a home visit.
+This may be greeting the child at the door to ensure a familiar face is there or arranging a home visit.
 The keyworker will then ensure that the child is given opportunities to build friendships with other staff members and children that are in the pre-school.
 Your child’s keyworker will write in a weekly diary informing you of some of the things that your child has enjoyed that week, this is a good line of communication between home and nursery and supports partnership.
-The keyworker will be responsible for changing your child’s nappies and the observations of your child, however, as a setting we feel that it is important that an opportunity to catch a child developing is never missed and all staff members will be able to upload observations (Tapestry).
+The keyworker will be responsible for changing your child’s nappies and the observations of your child, however, as a setting we feel that it is important that an opportunity to catch a child developing is never missed and all staff members will be able to upload observations (via Tapestry).

-As a setting we promote healthy eating, we ask that no sweets or chocolates are given to your child for their lunch.
+As a setting, we promote healthy eating, we ask that no sweets or chocolates are given to your child for their lunch.
 We also ask that you take consideration for allergies that other children may have.
-We have a strict NO nut NO kiwi policy.
+We have a strict NO nut and NO kiwi policy.
 We do not re-heat food that you provide and ask that this is taken into account.